kzkcode/mini-defi-platform/README.md

 ## History

-The History page provides the foundation for transaction tracking.
+The History page provides a dedicated interface for transaction tracking.

-Current version:

-- History UI implemented
-- Ready for smart contract event integration

-Planned improvements:

-- Event-based transaction history
-- Automatic timeline generation
-- On-chain activity indexing

 # Smart Contracts